 Market risk is the risk that changes in market prices and is exposed to risks such as which will affect the Company's income.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.

-- a) Currency risk
+- a)

-- b) Prepayment risk
+- Currency risk Prepayment risk b)

-- c) Interest rate risk
+- Interest rate risk c)

 a) Currency risk